karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 WebURL(nsURL)     // ✅ nil - URL is ambiguous
 ```

+The initializer checks that both types agree about what the URL means.
+In this case, they don't,
+so the conversion fails.
+This is a **much better outcome** than accidentally sending data to the wrong server!

 Something interesting happens if we try this conversion the other way around.
 Parsing a URL string with `WebURL`
-also normalizes it, so it helps to clean up ambiguous syntax and web-compatibility quirks.
+also _normalizes_ it, so it cleans up ambiguous syntax and makes the web-compatible interpretation more obvious
-This means that converting a `WebURL` to a `Foundation.URL` will almost always succeed.
+to other software and systems.
+This means that converting a `WebURL` to a `Foundation.URL` will almost always succeed,

-Considering the same URL string again, we see that `WebURL` automatically percent-encodes a problematic
-`"@"` character, which cleans up the ambiguity about what the hostname is.
-Once `WebURL` has normalized it,
-there is no question that the URL string expresses a hostname of `"example.com"`, so the conversion to `Foundation.URL`
-succeeds and the result agrees with browsers and other libraries.
+even in cases where the reverse order of operations would have failed.

 ```swift
 let urlString = "http://foo@evil.com:80@example.com/"